-Israel is a country located in the Middle East where the confluence of many cultures come together to shape a very interesting cuisine.
-The diverse population of Israel makes its traditional cuisine very unique.
+Israel is a country located in the Middle East where the confluence of many cultures come together to shape a fascinating cuisine.
+The diverse population of Israel makes its traditional cuisine unique.
 Currently, people from more than seventy countries live in Israel, all having their different food customs.
 There are many authentic dishes of Israel that define traditional Israeli food.
-For each of the traditional Israeli food there are at least a few popular variations.
+For each of the classic Israeli food, there are at least a few famous variations.

 Historic sources and archeological discoveries show that the food of the ancient Israelites was based on some products that still have an important place in modern Israeli cuisine.
 Among these products are dates, figs, olives, barley, wheat, pomegranates, and grapes.
 Due to the country’s position at the crossroads of the trade routes between east and west, the traditional Israeli diet based on locally grown produce was also enhanced by imported spices.